laurarokkjaer/Language_portfolio_assignment_4/README.md

 ## Discussion of results
-The result of this script is an image which contains one target flower image and the calculated three similar images, as well as the calculated distance scores of the images.
-Furthermore, a csv file is made with the results (similar images).
+The result of this script is two .txt files which shows the classification report using logistic_regression and the classification report using deep_learning.
+The report of the logistic_regression has an accuracy of

-For further development, it could have been interesting to look at how to make the script run with a user defined input.
-Since this code have already been through a transision from jupiter notebook to .py script, it would not have been much change to do.
-For the user to parse an argument via the command line when running the code, the script would have been more reproduceble/reuseble, because of the fact that the user wpuld be able to define the target image themselves.